Vehrik/FarOut/Characters/8-Exploration_And_Downtime.md

 defined features.

 Your Character is considered to Threaten a certain amount of Space within a Scenario.
 To Threaten something means that should a creature, object, or item take an Action/Reaction, your Character is able to invoke a Reaction of your own assuming you haven't used up all your Actions for a Round.

-Creatures Threaten everything that occupies the same Zone as them, but can potentially Threaten Creatures that are multiple Zones away if they have enough Reach.
+Creatures Threaten everything that occupies the same Zone as them, but can potentially Threaten Creatures that are multiple Zones away if they have some item or ability that supplies Threat.

-Some weapons and mutations give your Character Reach.
-Reach is similar to Range in that it allows you to attack things that are multiple Zones away.
-The key difference is that having Reach increases the amount of Space you Threaten, whereas Range does not.
-While not without exception, Reach is often only make you capable of targeting something that's 1 or 2 Zones away, where as Range typically allows you to target Creatures that are 3 or more Zones away.
+Threat is not the same thing as Range.
+Range means you *can* Threaten something, whereas Threat implies you *are* Threatening something.
+Your Threat describes a radial distance around your Character where you Threaten anything within it.
+Range, on the other hand, describes how far away a singular target can be and that you can still try to attack it.

+If you have the ability to make a Ranged Attack, you may as part of an Action or Reaction, designate a single Creature to Track.
+To Track a Creature means that you can immediately React to any Action/Reaction that Creature takes, as if you were Threatening them.
+For each point of Speed your Character has, you can Track one additional Creature at once, but all Creatures you are Tracking must be in the same Zone.
+If the Creature you're Tracking is aware of you and your position, it knows when you are Tracking it.

+If two or more Creatures are Threatening another Creature, their Reactions resolve in the order of highest Speed Core to the lowest.
+As always, you may expend a point of Stamina to Grunt, pushing your Action to the front of the Queue, meaning it will resolve before even the Creature whose Turn it currently is.

 SHAKING THINGS UP
 -----------------